 Renate joined UNSW in 2014 after a 20 year career in industry where she led manufacturing and technology development in Australia, Germany and China and is a leading authority on manufacturing costing and technology transfer.

-Renate is also Co-Founder and Chair of Solar Analytics, Australia's largest independent energy monitoring provider.
+Renate is also Co-Founder of Solar Analytics, Australia's largest independent energy monitoring provider.
 In earlier roles, as Director and CTO of CSG Solar AG and Managing Director of Suntech R&D Australia Pty Ltd, Renate held executive leadership roles in technology development in the solar industry at a time of dramatic progress in manufacturing, development and deployment.

 Major Research Themes